Climbers find their own Augusta National at Rifle Mountain Park

 Smith, 34, helps manufacture rock walls all over the world, does work for The North Face and is a former sitting member of USA Climbing.
 He said, at one point, he was sitting at the Starbucks in south Rifle devising a plan to get rock climbing sanctioned for the 2020 Olympics.

-“We’re dead in the middle (of the United States) here,” Smith said.
-“I feel and that really positions us pretty well to be a popular destination for rock climbing.”
+“We’re dead in the middle (of the United States) here,” he said.
+“I feel that really positions us pretty well to be a popular destination for rock climbing.”

-Rifle Mountain Park sits smack dab in the middle of rocking climbing hubs Salt Lake City and Boulder/Denver and boasts the greatest concentration of 5.14-scale walls in the nation, it is to rock climbing circles what Augusta National is to golfers.
+Rifle Mountain Park sits smack dab in the middle of rocking climbing hubs Salt Lake City and Boulder/Denver and boasts the greatest concentration of 5.14-scale walls in the nation.
+It is to rock-climbing circles what Augusta National is to golfers.

-“This area has some of the highest concentration of difficult rock climbing in the United States,” Smith said. “ Truly, it’s pretty competitive with the world as well.”
+“This area has some of the highest concentration of difficult rock climbing in the United States,” Smith said. “ Truly, it’s pretty competitive with the world, as well.

 “The best climbers in the world do come here to Rifle Mountain Park.”